merin86/husman-moderna/README.md

 ## Credits

 ### Content

+- The content of the web page is created by the developer.

 - The text content on the web page has been partly modified by Bengt Liljenroth in order to achieve a neater language.